-The strategies that these bots implement are capable of doing anything from trading to construct custom indexing strategies to advanced real-time arbitrage across exchanges.
+The strategies that these bots implement are capable of doing anything from trading, to constructing custom indexing strategies, to advanced real-time arbitrage across exchanges.
 The possibilities are nearly endless.
 Each trading bot generally implements a trading strategy that relies on algorithms that were created by the application developer.

 APIs are a way for applications or services outside the exchange to access the data or features inside the exchange.
 Through these APIs, trading bots can request the latest market data, place a trade for a user, or collect information on the amount of funds in a user’s account.